 Applicants are not permitted to defer admission.

 Essential requirements for enrolment or graduation: Working with children check Compulsory.
 Applicants will be required to hold a valid Working with Children (WWC) Check prior to undertaking professional placements as part of this course.
 Police record check Compulsory: Applicants will be required to hold a valid National Police Record Check for professional placements as part of this course.
 Immunisations Compulsory: Prior to commencing clinical placements students are expected to provide evidence of current immunisation status.
+Students undertaking placement at some agencies will be required to undertake a NDIS Work Screening Check.
+National Police Records Checks and NDIS Work Screening Checks are at the students's own expense.
 Inherent Requirements English Language Skills requirements – IELTS of 7 in all bands.